nthnn/diwa/misc/main_page.md

 2. Add the `lib/diwa/src` folder on your project's `Makefile`.
 3. Add the `*.cpp` files on the build source files.

+> [!NOTE]
+> Alternatively, you can download the `*.deb` file from the [release](https://github.com/nthnn/diwa/releases) page to install Diwa as a shared library on Debian-based operating systems.

 ### PlayStation Portable SDK

 Same on every C++ projects, depending on your build process, this might be quite different on some instances.